-The purpose of this unit is to ensure that all students understand the expectations and procedures of writing workshop and provide them with some introductory lessons as groundwork for the writing work that will come later in the year and the subsequent unit.
-During this unit, students should have opportunities to storytell, generate ideas for writing, create various entries, and reflect and revise writing using specific feedback.
-They will also begin to understand and explore essay structure by crafting personal essays.
-These personal essays will mirror the structure of a literary essay in that they will have claims, supported by reasons and evidence.
-To support the work, during the unit, each student should be assigned to a partnership to support their writing work.
-Writing partnerships should continue throughout the year, but may shift or change from unit to unit.
+The unit's purpose is to ensure that all students understand the expectations and procedures of the writing workshop and provide them with some introductory lessons as groundwork for the writing work that will come later in the year and the subsequent unit.
+During this unit, students should have opportunities to tell stories, generate ideas for writing, create various entries, and reflect and revise using specific feedback.
+Students will experience the entire workshop process.
+The intention is to better understand their own identities and build community through sharing their identities with others.
+By the end of this unit, students will produce 1-2 personal narrative mini stories.

-3-4 weeks (September)
+4-5 weeks (September/October)